powshitway/deepseek-review/README.md

 </details>

-When a PR is created, Deepseek code review will be automatically triggered, and the review results(depend on your prompt) will be posted as comments on the corresponding PR.
+When a PR is created, DeepSeek code review will be automatically triggered, and the review results(depend on your prompt) will be posted as comments on the corresponding PR.
 For example:
 - [Example 1](https://github.com/hustcer/deepseek-review/pull/30) with [default prompts](https://github.com/hustcer/deepseek-review/blob/main/action.yaml#L35) & [Run Log](https://github.com/hustcer/deepseek-review/actions/runs/13043609677/job/36390331791#step:2:53).
 - [Example 2](https://github.com/hustcer/deepseek-review/pull/68) with [this prompt](https://github.com/hustcer/deepseek-review/blob/eba892d969049caff00b51a31e5c093aeeb536e3/.github/workflows/cr.yml#L32)